It is rare enough to see people use fine writing instruments for communication nowadays. Rarer still, to see them being used regularly.

 I believe Waterman pens ought to be positioned as a writing instrument for inspired writing, using the unique ink flow system that Edson Waterman invented for the world’s first ever fountain pen, as the fundamental basis for it.
 I have created three brand campaigns in print for Waterman, with the last campaign acting as a follow-up to the first two, all of them together perhaps stretching over a period of at least three years.
 The first two campaigns are also rendered for the digital medium, while TV adverts focus on the first campaign idea, in order to create an aura around the Waterman brand.

 You may read the brand strategy and ideas for Waterman pens by clicking the link below.

-The three campaigns for Waterman pens:
+The three campaigns, landing page and mood board for Waterman pens:

 The digital campaigns for Waterman pens:

 Parker pens, on the other hand, being better-known ought to be positioned in the same way as before: the writing instrument that helps you make your point effectively.
 I have also tried to keep the brand imagery and the look and feel of the Parker brand campaign as close to what it has always been.
 What changes is the wider context in which I now place the Parker brand: in business communication and in coexistence with other communication tools, that are technology-based.